ahervella/PROJECT_MEMORY-ALLOCATOR/README.md

 - **A custom exception type (`BadAllocWithMsg`)** thrown on allocation failure, so failures are reported explicitly and distinguishably rather than silently returning null or aborting.
 - **A full test suite** (`AllocatorTests.cpp`, GoogleTest) — typed tests that run the same allocate/free/array/oversized-request/reuse checks across all four allocator types via `TYPED_TEST_SUITE`, plus a dedicated multi-threaded stress test hammering the two thread-safe allocators concurrently and checking for address collisions.
 Built with AddressSanitizer enabled to catch use-after-free/overflow bugs the assertions alone wouldn't.
 - **Benchmarking against the default allocator** (`benchTest.cpp`, Google Benchmark) — using `DoNotOptimize`/`ClobberMemory` to stop the compiler from eliminating the allocate/free calls being measured, which a naive hand-rolled timing loop under `-O2` would be vulnerable to.
 Deliberately built as a separate CMake target from the test suite (`-O2`, no sanitizer) since benchmarking and ASan-based correctness testing want opposite compiler settings.

 ---

-# My Extensions and Adaptations

-The IBM tutorial provided the foundation for the allocator designs, including implementations of both the basic pool and bitmap approaches, as well as discussion of thread-safe allocation and array/contiguous memory allocation, but lacked the full implementation details due to broken links to the source files.
-I used these designs as a starting point and independently implemented, adapted, integrated, tested, and evaluated them as a complete C++ project.

-My additions and adaptations include:

-- Created a reusable header-based interface for integrating the allocators into a C++ project.
-- Integrated the allocators with custom `new`, `new[]`, `delete`, and `delete[]` operators.
-- Implemented explicit object destruction and array lifetime management around the custom allocation operators.
-- Independently implemented the array allocation and contiguous block tracking concepts outlined by the tutorial, whose referenced source implementations were no longer available.
-- Added metadata for tracking array allocations and recycling previously freed array regions.
-- Built Google Test coverage across all allocator variants.
-- Added multithreaded correctness tests to validate the thread-safe implementations.
-- Integrated AddressSanitizer into the test configuration to validate memory safety.
-- Added Google Benchmark performance measurements and compared the custom allocators against standard `new`/`delete`.
-- Identified potential improvements to the array allocation system, including free-region coalescing, reduced internal fragmentation, and multi-chunk allocations.

----